rozek/blockly-ai-playground/README.md

 ![ButtonWasClicked](./Examples/ButtonWasClicked.png)

-> this example demonstrates how to react on a button click (see [Blockly workspace file](./Examples/ButtonWasClicked.json))
+> this example demonstrates how to react on a button click (see [Blockly workspace file](./Examples/ButtonWasClicked.json) - download it onto your computer and then upload it into the Blockly workspace)